 "Full and new moons also affect the bass bite," he says.
 "The best period of the month is the week preceding the full moon.
 My regular customers always reserve early to be sure they can fish with me during that time.
-And again, this moon effect is a year-round phenomenon.
+And again, this moon effect is a yearround phenomenon.
 The full moon, however, is a two-edged sword.

 "The week following the full moon is the poorest time of the month.
 Bass, shiners, and other fish seem to be stressed and appear in poorer condition.
 Shiners slough their slime coat after the full moon and are listless.
-The new moon, on the other hand, has a positive effect on feeding activity that starts before the dark of the moon and lasts several days after it.
-The new moon has no downside."
+The new moon, on the other hand, has a positive effect on feeding activity that starts before the dark of the moon and lasts sev-